bahim22/work/Docs2/AplusDoc.md

 6. `RDP`: 27, reliable data protocol, provides facilities for remote loading, debugging and bulk transfer of images and data
    1. Remote Desktop Protocol: 3389, used for connecting remote PCs
 7. **DNS**: 54, domain name system/service, translates domain names to IP addresses
-8. **HTTP**: 400 hypertext transfer pro; standard for web communication; used for rendering pages in browser.
+8. **HTTP**: 400 (80) hypertext transfer pro; standard for web communication; used for rendering pages in browser.
    1. **HTTPS**: 443 secured communication. on web
 9. **DHCP**: 67/68, dynamic host configuration protocol; dynamically assigns IP addresses to network hosts through leases using UDP as its transport protocol
+   1.  network management protocol used on IP networks
+   2. employs connectionless service model, using UDP (UDP port 67 for server and 68 for client)
+   3. manages IP settings for devices & its local network, (ex. auto & dynamically assigns IP addresss to those devices)
+   4. auto assigns IP addresses and other communication param to devices connected to the net using a client–server architecture
+   5. two network components: a centrally installed network DHCP server and client instances of the protocol stack on each device that periodically requests a set of param. from server
 10. `NetBios`/`NetBT`: 137-139 network basic input output system and NetBIOS over TCP/IP: LAN communication.
 Works over OSI layer 4 and needs to work w/ a layer 5 protocol (ex.
 TCP/IP) to work properly.
 11. `SMB`/`CIFS`:445 Server message block (primarily a Microsoft protocol) for shared file access
     1. Common internet file system: enhanced version of SMB; shared access on a network